BeAnMo/transfigure-json/README.md

 ### Iterating

-Part of the goal of Json-Find is to give users an interface comparable to native Array methods, providing a concise, chainable API.
-Rather than copy Array method names, Json-Find uses alternates to ensure a user can bounce between Json-Find and Array methods without confusion.
+Part of the goal of jsoniter is to give users an interface comparable to native Array methods, providing a concise, chainable API.
+Rather than copy Array method names, jsoniter uses alternates to ensure a user can bounce between jsoniter and Array methods without confusion.

 | Array | JsonFind |
 |-----|-----------|